Lines open 9am to 5:30pm

 Athelhampton House & Gardens - Including morning coffee / tea and a 30 minute talk about the Castle

-View Dates & BookApproximate Journey Time: 1 hours
+View Dates & BookApproximate Journey Time: 1 hour

-Time at destination: 4 hours
+Time at destination: 4.5 hours

 Comfort Stop: No

-Drop off Point: Athlehampton coach park near entrance.
+Drop off Point: Athlehampton House

 Below is a list of pick-up points available on this tour.